IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment3.md

 ## Extra Credit

-- Create a custom image from your virtual machine name d 'vm-image:v1" and push the image to your container registry. https://learn.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-custom-images
+- Create a custom image from your virtual machine named 'vm-image:v1" and push the image to your container registry. ❌✅ https://learn.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-custom-images